 TikTok removes nearly 62 million videos in Q1 for guideline violations

-Short-form video app TikTok said on Wednesday it had removed nearly 62 million videos from its platform during the first three months of the year for violating its guidelines, as it seeks to address security- and privacy-related concerns.

-REUTERS: Short-form video app TikTok said on Wednesday it had removed nearly 62 million videos from its platform during the first three months of the year for violating its guidelines, as it seeks to address security- and privacy-related concerns.
+LONDON: Short-form video app TikTok said on Wednesday (Jun 30) it had removed nearly 62 million videos from its platform during the first three months of the year for violating its guidelines, as it seeks to address security- and privacy-related concerns.

 About 8.5 million removals were from the United States, TikTok, owned by China's ByteDance, added.